jpgsaraceni/gita/README.md

 Basic concepts.
 Built following [GitHub's tutorial](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions).

+## What's this?

+GitHub Actions is a CI/CD tool, that allows you to set up workflows to be run automagically, whenever a trigger you set goes off (like whenever you push to the repository).
+Its main use is to automate builds, tests and deployments of your app.

 ## Workflow YAML file

 The workflow is configured in a YAML file.
 The basic syntax is as follows: